yash07kain/movie-hunt/README.md

 How to use
 -----------------

-On the search bar
+On the search bar:

-> write the year
+> Enter the year.

-> click on search icon
+> Click on search icon.

-> use next and previous to show more movies.
+> Use next and previous panes  to show more movies.

-> click on any movie on the list to show the details.
+> Click on any movie from the list to show the details.

 > click on movie poster to watch the trailer of the movie.